decaporg/decap-cms/website/content/docs/custom-widgets.md

      // ... rest
    }
    ```
-2. For discoverability, ensure that your package name follows the pattern `netlify-cms-widget-<name>`.
-3. Delete this `README.md`, rename `README_TEMPLATE.md` to `README.md`, and update the new file for your specific widget.
+2. Delete this `README.md`, rename `README_TEMPLATE.md` to `README.md`, and update the new file for your specific widget.
-4. Rename the exports in `src/index.js`.
-For example, if your widget is `netlify-cms-widget-awesome`, you would do:
+3. Rename the exports in `src/index.js`.
+For example, if your widget is `awesome-widget`, you would do:

 ```javascript
 if (typeof window !== 'undefined') {